drycc-addons/service-catalog/docs/devguide.md

 ### Deploying Releases

-* Merge to master - A docker image for the server is pushed to [quay.io/kubernetes-service-catalog/service-catalog](http://quay.io/kubernetes-service-catalog/service-catalog), tagged with the abbreviated commit hash.
+* Merge to master - A container image for the server is pushed to [quay.io/kubernetes-service-catalog/service-catalog](http://quay.io/kubernetes-service-catalog/service-catalog), tagged with the abbreviated commit hash.
 Nothing is deployed for the client, `svcat`.
-* Tag a commit on master with vX.Y.Z - A docker image for the server is pushed, tagged with the version, e.g. vX.Y.Z.
+* Tag a commit on master with vX.Y.Z - A container image for the server is pushed, tagged with the version, e.g. vX.Y.Z.
 The client binaries are published to https://download.svcat.sh/cli/latest/OS/ARCH/svcat and https://download.svcat.sh/cli/VERSION/OS/ARCH/svcat.